 Understanding Breast Reconstruction

 According to Susan G. Komen research, breast cancer is the most common cancer in women worldwide.
 In 2012, it was estimated that 1.7 million new cases of breast cancer occurred worldwide.
-All insurances will cover breast reconstruction following breast cancer, as well as coverage for procedures to provide symmetry to the contralateral side (if only one breast was affected).
-It is important for patients suffering from the devastating results of breast cancer to know their options.
+All insurances will cover breast reconstruction surgery following breast cancer, as well as cover procedures to provide symmetry to the contralateral side (if only one breast was affected).
+It is important for patients suffering from the devastating results of breast cancer to know all of their options.

 Tissue Expander/Implant Reconstruction

 The most common option chosen for reconstruction is the implant-based breast reconstruction.
 Following the mastectomy, a tissue expander is placed under your skin and muscle.
 A tissue expander functions to stretch the chest skin to create a pocket in which to place an implant.
 Once the pocket has been expanded to the desired implant size, the patient undergoes a second surgery in which the tissue expander is removed and replaced with a permanent implant that is softer and looks more natural.
 This reconstructive technique may also be used to correct breast volume asymmetry following a lumpectomy.

 In cases where the chest wall skin is inadequate to cover an implant, such as a breast that has radiation damage, there are procedures that can move healthy skin into the breast region for reconstruction.
 The TRAM flap surgery moves fat and skin from your stomach to your breasts.
 This procedure usually allows for enough fat transfer that the breasts look full.

 The latissimus muscle and overlying skin can also be used in breast reconstruction.
 It is dissected as a “flap” and rotated onto the chest to create a new breast.
 In most cases, this is not enough volume and so an implant is used to augment the volume to the desired size.